Visible Digital Seal International Council

 High Security

-VDS technology provides a robust layer of security by embedding encrypted, machine-readable codes on documents, making it easy to detect tampering or alterations and ensuring the authenticity of the document.
+CEV technology provides a robust layer of security by embedding encrypted codes, machine-readable on electronic or paper documents, ensuring the authenticity of the information delivered and enabling immediate detection of possible falsifications.

 Easy verification

-With VDS, the verification process is simplified and efficient.
-Scanning the 2D barcode or QR code quickly retrieves and validates the document’s information, streamlining authentication procedures and reducing the risk of fraud.
+With CEV, the verification process is simple and efficient.
+The scanning of the 2D barcode allows document information to be quickly retrieved and validated, simplifying authentication procedures and reducing the risk of fraud.

 Cost-effective